This post may contain affiliate links. Please see my disclosure policy for details.

 1. Admire the quaint Cottages

-The main thing that you should do here is simply enjoy a stroll down the row and admire all the beautiful ancient cottages.
+The main thing that you should do here is simply enjoying a stroll down the row and admire all the beautiful ancient cottages.

 You’ll find flowers growing in spring and summer, fall foliage colours in autumn and they also look adorable with the winter frost and smoke coming from the chimneys.